Jumbo Thick Chocolate Chip Cookies

 Today I present to you this super special recipe for my delicious Jumbo and Thick Chocolate Chip Cookies!

+It’s cookie season, finally!
+And I am baking SO many cookies!
 I am a huge fan of very chewy cookies!
 My Chocolate Chip Cookies have got to be chewy and thick, or I am not having any of it!

 This post may contain affiliate links.
 I earn a commission from qualified purchases.
 Please read our Privacy policy here.

-I’ve said before on the blog and even on my instagram, that you probably would never see me posting a chocolate chip cookie recipe here.
+I’ve said before on the blog and even on my Instagram, that you probably would never see me posting a chocolate chip cookie recipe here.

 Because there are thousands upon thousands of chocolate chip cookie recipes out there on the internet, I mean, how many different ways can someone make chocolate chips, am I right?